ARMmbed/uvisor/docs/api/QUICKSTART.md

 ~/code/uvisor-example/BUILD/K64F/GCC_ARM/uvisor-example.bin
 ```

-Drag-and-drop it onto the USB device mounted on your computer in order to flash the device.
+Drag and drop it onto the USB device mounted on your computer in order to flash the device.
 When the flashing process is completed, press the reset button on the device.
 You should see the device LED blinking.

 ---